SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 For Azure App Service Environment, you can collect the following logs:

-- **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
-To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).
+* **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
+To learn more, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 * **App Service Environment Platform Logs**.
 Logs are only emitted when your App Service Environment has an event (for example, a scale operation with an App Service Environment) that triggers the logs.
 To learn more about the different situations and messages collected for Azure App Service Environment, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/app-service/environment/using#logging).

 ## Setup

 Azure service sends monitoring data to Azure Monitor, which can then [stream data to Eventhub](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/stream-monitoring-data-event-hubs).
-Sumo Logic supports:

-* Logs collection from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) using our [Azure Event Hubs source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
+Sumo Logic supports logs collection from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) using our [Azure Event Hubs source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).

 You must explicitly enable diagnostic settings for each Azure App Service Environment you want to monitor.
 You can forward logs to the same event hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
 For example: `Azure/AppServiceEnvironment/Logs`, `Azure/AppServiceEnvironment/Metrics`.

 ### Configure field in field schema

 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 1. Search for following fields:
    - `tenant_name`.
 This field is tagged at the collector level and you can get the tenant name using the instructions [here](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name).